Evil Genius (video game): Gameplay

 The player's forces include their Evil Genius, unique henchmen, and various minions.
 The Evil Genius and henchmen may be directly controlled by the player while minions are managed through the use of orders (such as: create room, buy/build item, move item, or even attack or weaken target).
-Minions are all initially recruited as Construction minions which are the only type that can create rooms in the lair.
+Minions are all initially recruited as Construction (yellow) minions which are the only type that can create rooms in the lair.
 As the game progresses, Construction minions may also be trained to specialize in one of three color-coded fields: military (orange), scientific (blue), or social (purple).
 Each field has three successive minion levels, with the third level having two specialized branches.
 All of the minion specializations are unlocked by acquiring and interrogating civilian hostages, after which their skills can be passed on to other minions via training equipment.
 Henchmen are unique named characters that are much stronger than conventional Minions and can be upgraded with two special moves after gaining experience.
-Each of the three Evil Geniuses are paired with a specific henchmen that is available from the beginning of the game, while additional henchmen may be recruited as the game progresses.
+Each of the three Evil Geniuses are paired with a specific henchman that is available from the beginning of the game, while additional henchmen may be recruited as the game progresses.

 The "World Domination screen".
 White dots highlight "Acts of Infamy" yet to be completed and the minions available are displayed at the bottom.

 In addition to managing their lair, the Evil Genius's plans frequently involve taking action across the world.
 This is managed through the "World Domination screen", consisting of an interactive map of the world divided into regions to which the player is able to send minions from their lair to steal money or to plan and commit missions known as "Acts of Infamy".
 These Acts can be used to obtain loot to adorn the lair (increasing minion statuses), capture civilian hostages (to interrogate them), and to garner "Notoriety".
 Many Acts advance the ultimate goal of constructing the doomsday device.
 Acts require variable amounts and types of minions, and each carries a degree of risk.
 Although the player has no direct control over a mission, they can increase the chance of success by mixing minion classes and allocating greater numbers; the danger of committing Acts is compounded by the occasional appearance of Agents in certain regions, which the player can choose to hide their minions from.
 Some Acts of Infamy are references to historical events, such as the Cuban Missile Crisis, while others are comical, such as a "humanitarian mission" to destroy Nashville, Tennessee and rid the world of country music.